• Our Work

 Rudy Fedrizzi (White River Junction, VT) – Board Member

-Rudolph (Rudy) Fedrizzi, MD is the Public Health Services District Director for the White River Junction Office of Local Health (OLH) in the VT Department of Health.
+Rudolph (Rudy) Fedrizzi, MD is the Public Health Services District Director for the White River Junction Office of Local Health in the VT Department of Health.

 From July 2018 until he accepted the OLH District Director position in April 2019, he was a practice facilitator for the UNH Institute for Policy and Practice’s NH Citizens Health Initiative and its Northern New England Practice Transformation Network.
 He also served as a private healthcare consultant on projects involving food insecurity in children and improving the control and prevention of hypertension and diabetes.